 As important as the people in your character's past are the events that made an indelible impression upon him.
 Did people die or desert him?
 Was he ever bullied or cheated of his due?
 Did he ever get in trouble with the law?
 Did his family's fortunes change for better or worse?
 Did he move frequently, endure war or a natural disaster?
 Perhaps ideas like this just come to you as the character is born in your imagination or perhaps you have to consciously construct a past for him.
 If you're having trouble, ask yourself what sort of significant event or events might have formed the root of your character's problem.

 Are you wondering why all this backstory stuff matters?
 You aren't writing a biography, after all.
-Who cares what happened to your hero when she was twelve years old or that she was raised by a single mother?
+Who cares what happened to your heroine when she was twelve years old or that she was raised by a single mother?
 It's the current story readers want, not a bunch of stuff that happened long ago.
 That is partly true.
 Most readers don't want to get so buried in the character's past that it distracts from the current story.
 But sprinkled in judiciously, backstory can greatly enrich your narrative.
 How, you ask?

 Solving the Mystery